logo

 Created new ephemeral environment!
 ID: 072higp5dg0bg

-Start nginx within the created cluster:
+Start nginx within the created instance:

 nsc kubectl 072higp5dg0bg run nginx --image=nginx